RodrigoCezarLeao/RodrigoCezarLeao/README.md

 <hr/>

 I am working as web developer, currently positioned as Dev II, at [Radix Engenharia e Software](https://www.radixeng.com.br/).
-I am working there since intership period since 2020 and participate in projects with Braskem and White Martins.
+I am working there since intership period that started in 2020 and participate in projects with Braskem and White Martins.

 During that time I got some experience with the following technologies and topics: